ygfalcon/Solsniper-zero/README.md

 Every ``evolve_interval`` iterations the manager also calls ``evolve()`` to spawn new agent mutations and prune those with an ROI below ``mutation_threshold``.
+Details about each mutation are written to ``mutation_state.json`` including the base agent class and any parameters passed to ``mutate_agent``.
+When the manager starts up it recreates these mutated agents from the saved metadata so evolution continues across runs.
 If multiple weight presets are provided via ``weight_config_paths`` the manager evaluates them every ``strategy_rotation_interval`` iterations and activates the best performing set.